 - BSA120 So You are the New Scoutmaster: Thinking of becoming the next Scoutmaster for your Troop, or had to take on the role and would like a forum to discuss what success could look like?
 Join a longtime Scoutmaster as we discuss training, tools, and techniques that will help you as a new Scoutmaster.
-Topics will include working with SPL's, effective use of tools (websites, guides, the PLC, and ILST), efficient communication skills, and other tips that will help you have a successful youth-led troop. - BSA124 Native People Of The DC, MD And VA Area (Formerly GSC 108): This course will focus on the history of native habitation in the northern Piedmont of Virginia, DC and the Maryland portions of the NCAC area beginning 18,000 years ago up until 1900. - BSA128 Implementing Outdoor Ethics in the Scouts BSA Program: From the very beginning, the Boy Scouts of America has pledged conservation and respect for the environment as an essential component of good citizenship.
+Topics will include working with SPL's, effective use of tools (websites, guides, the PLC, and ILST), efficient communication skills, and other tips that will help you have a successful youth-led troop. - BSA122 Wipit Wischixin: How would you like to learn some tips to spice up your Chapter meetings?
+Come learn about interesting activities, games and cooperatives designed to boost your meeting fun factor!
+If you enjoy a hands-on, interactive training experience, then this is definitely the class for you. - BSA128 Implementing Outdoor Ethics in the Scouts BSA Program: From the very beginning, Scouting America has pledged conservation and respect for the environment as an essential component of good citizenship.
 Today, as more and more people enjoy the benefits of natural resources, additional pressure and urgency is needed to ensure our beautiful natural spaces remain unspoiled not just for the current generation, but also future generations to enjoy.
 This course will cover outdoor ethics for Scouts centered on the Outdoor Code, Leave No Trace, and their relationship to Scouting's goals.
 Backcountry guidelines will be detailed, including conservation expectations, outdoor manners, the 7 principles of Leave No Trace, and practical examples of how to incorporate them into your troop program.
-TreadLightly! and the Land Ethic will be introduced.
-BSA's outdoor ethics awards will also be discussed. - BSA 130 Creating Inclusive and Welcoming Environments in Scouting: Join us for a structured discussion on how we can use the core principles of Scouting to help us create a more open, welcoming, and inclusive program for all. - BSA135 Decoding Mysteries of Scouting How to Welcome Families New to the BSA: Who were not involved in Scouting as children, but showed up as tag-alongs to our children, it can be like travel to a foreign land.
-The newcomer finds strange customs, a whole new vocabulary, and lots of unspoken rules.
-We often tell our scouts that everything they need to know can be found in the Scout handbook.
-While true, many families find Cliff Notes invaluable.
-This session will outline how inclusion goes beyond traditional groups, and how being welcoming means meeting families where they are.
-We'll address topics which may be new to many families, some non-threatening communication techniques, and how consistency surrounding communications between Scout and family are critical.
-If you are new to BSA, you'll benefit from this class.
-If you're a grizzled veteran, we'll all benefit if you take this class! - BSA139 NEW Order of the Arrow 101: What is the Order of the Arrow and why should I care?
+Tread Lightly! and the Land Ethic will be introduced.
+Scouting America's outdoor ethics awards will also be discussed. - BSA130 Creating Inclusive and Welcoming Environments in Scouting: Join us for a structured discussion on how we can use the core principles of Scouting to help us create a more open, welcoming, and inclusive program for all. - BSA139 Order of the Arrow 101: What is the Order of the Arrow and why should I care?
 This course will provide an introduction to the OA for new unit leaders.
-Come learn what the OA can do for you and what the OA needs from the units. - BSA140 NEW "Aim High" A Discussion of Recent Changes to the Order of the Arrow: Join us for a discussion of the new schedule for the Ordeal.
-We will also review the new policy changes that have been handed down from the National Office. - BSA185 The Den Chief Role Model: The very best role model for Cub Scouts is a Den Chief, because Cub Scouts want to become a BSA Scouts just like them!
+Come learn what the OA can do for you and what the OA needs from the units. - BSA140 "Aim High" A Discussion of Recent Changes to the Order of the Arrow: Join us for a discussion of the new schedule for the Ordeal.
+We will also review the new policy changes that have been handed down from the National Office. - BSA143 \\\NEW\\\ So You Want to Start a Scouts BSA Troop for Girls: Do you see a demand for greater Scouting opportunities for girls in your area?
+Is your current boys' troop thinking about establishing a sister unit?
+This class will prepare you for the challenges, changes, and benefits you will encounter in starting a new troop for girls. - BSA185 The Den Chief Role Model: The very best role model for Cub Scouts is a Den Chief, because Cub Scouts want to become a BSA Scouts just like them!
 Learn why and how the Den Chief is a vital resource to the Den Leader, while at the same time becoming a strong leader and the very best recruiter for their troop.
 We will discuss Den Chief roles and responsibilities, the role of the Den Leader as a mentor to the Den Chief, the responsibility of the troop to work as a partner with the pack in selecting Scouts for Den Chief service, and the importance of communication and training.
 This course counts as either College of Scouts BSA or College of Cub Scouting credit toward University of Scouting degrees.